ucsb-cs148-s21/1pm-t3-course-recommender/team/retrospectives/RETRO_02.md

 * Maybe leading the team to retro some important event that had been through would be great.

 ## Outcome
-* We are doing great on making a better frontend and we manage to do work more advanced and plan better for the upcoming activities.
+* We reached our goal and we have a nicer frontend.
+We manage to do work more advanced and plan ahead for the upcoming activities.